ruff-drivers/ruff-v1-usb-camera-manager/README.md

 #### `attach([callback])`

-This method is defined by the framework of usb device manager (ruff-v1-usb-manager).
+This method is defined by the framework of usb device manager.

 It is invoked by usb to install the UVC driver used by camera driver.